guptv93/guptv93.github.io/_probability/discrete_variables.md

 * *Bernoulli Random Variable* models a trial that results in success/failure.
 It is used to indicate whether an event $A$ occurred or not.
 Therefore, it is also called an indicator random variable.

 * *Binomial Random Variable* represents the total number of heads when a coin is flipped multiple times with probability $p$ of getting heads in each toss.
-If $X$ is a Binomail RV and $k$ is the number of heads achieved in $n$ coin tosses, then
+If $X$ is a binomial variable and $k$ is the number of heads achieved in $n$ coin tosses, then

 $$
 p_X(k) = \Comb{n}{k} \,p^k (1-p)^{n-k}